euank/euank.com/_drafts/2022-05-01-nixos-bisect.md

 This was largely from trying to understand the bug from just bisect 1 (which ended up being unfruitful, the `vhost` side of things is where the interesting info was).
-Still, I want to mention the following links and tools:
+Still, I want to mention the following:

 1. [`trace-cmd`](https://man7.org/linux/man-pages/man1/trace-cmd.1.html) is awesome.
     Check out `sudo trace-cmd record -p function_graph -g "vring_interrupt" -g "virtnet_poll" -n "printk"` + `trace-cmd report` if you want to see some fun call graphs